DorkOS

 > Please update the UserList component to fetch from this endpoint."

-The Claude Code adapter receives this message, starts a session in the web agent's working directory, and passes the content as a prompt.
-The web agent processes the request in its own context with full access to the frontend codebase.
+The Claude Code adapter receives this, starts a session in the web agent's working directory, and passes the content as a prompt.
+The web agent processes the request with full access to the frontend codebase.

-For conversations where an agent needs a response, use the replyTo field:
+For conversations where an agent needs a response, set the replyTo field:

 Agent "api" asks "web" a question: